“NEBRASKA”

 High school and college students are encouraged to join the

 Association’s internship program.
-There are no membership dues for
+There are no Sponsorship dues for

 full-time students or active military personnel.